elliottxp/elliottxp.github.io/_posts/2025-01-03-ways-of-seeing-book-review.md

   <p><em>National Gallery of Australia, Canberra</em></p>
 </div>

-On my next visit to the National Gallery of Australia, I found myself applying the insights from <code>Ways of Seeing</code>.
+On my next visit to the National Gallery of Australia, I found myself applying the insights from **Ways of Seeing**.
 Knowledge of the book transformed the experience into something far more dynamic and reflective.
 John Berger encourages us to question not just the artwork itself but also the systems and contexts that shape how we view it.
 Berger emphasises that art doesn’t exist in a vacuum; it is shaped by the social, economic, and historical forces of its time.
 When looking at the pieces I began to interrogate, asking myself: What was happening in the world when this was created?
 Who commissioned the artwork, and why?
 How does its placement in this gallery influence how I see it?

 <div style="text-align: center;">